The Problem that task queues solve#

 - Adding a task to the queue should be faster than performing the task itself

-- You should consumer tasks faster than you produce them, otherwise add more workers.
+- You should consume tasks faster than you produce them, otherwise add more workers.

 - Ensure your task parameters are serialisable